JuanDCeballos/giphy-search/README.md

 6. Use the App by typing a word in the input field and you'll get the gifs displayed.
 ```

+> [!TIP]
+> You can use your own API KEY by just changing the one inside getGiphy.js file.

 ## What did I learn?

 ```
-- How to use and implement the [useState()](https://react.dev/reference/react/useState) hook.
+- How to use and implement the useState() hook.
-- How to use and implement the [useEffect()](https://react.dev/reference/react/useEffect) hook.
+- How to use and implement the useEffect()  hook.
-- How to use and implement [Tailwind CSS](https://tailwindcss.com/).
+- How to use and implement Tailwind CSS.
 ```

 ## Technologies

-[!NOTE]
+> [!NOTE]
-This is mainly a Front-end project
+> This is mainly a Front-end project.

 ```
 - React.js